 Hot Standby Router on VLAN (HSRV) is used to work in VLAN-tagged environments.
 Enable this switch option to increment only that vrrp instance that is on the same VLAN as the tagged hsrp master flagged packet.
 This command is disabled by default.

 Displays the current configuration for priority tracking for this virtual router.

-/cfg/13/vrrp/if <interface number> VRRP Interface Configuration auth - Set authentication types passw - Set plain-text password del - Delete interface cur - Display current VRRP interface configuration '''
+/cfg/l3/vrrp/if <interface number>

+VRRP Interface Configuration

-NOTE - The interface-number (1 to 128) represents the IP interface on which authentication parameters must be configured.
+NOTE - The interface-number (1 to 249) represents the IP interface on which authentication parameters must be configured.